sparrc/cookbook/readme.md

 #### Directions:

 1. Mash the bananas with the vegetable oil.
-2. Add the rest of the ingredients, folding in the walnuts last.
+2. Add the rest of the ingredients, folding in the walnuts and baking powder last.
 3. Mix well with a wooden spoon and pour into a bread pan, bake at 350 F (175 C) for 50-60 minutes.

 Bean and Veg Coconut Curry